 This stuff is amazing.
 Just watch the videos on how it seals tires up.
 Whats not to love about it?
 Its brand new on the market and relatively unknown at present.
 I contacted the mfr and asked them about the product’s longevity.
 They responded that they are still determining that (like I said… new on the market).
 For that reason, I’ll keep an eye on it… and wait and see.

 Yup… FlatOut Sportsman Formula.
 Same stuff as was described in the Tubes section above.
 On the Amazon product page linked here there are videos of ridiculously large holes being nearly instantly sealed by this stuff.
-When I discussed the product with them, they noted they have versions for military use that seal holes up to 1.5″ wide (not highway safe but doesn’t need to be).
+When I discussed the product with them, they noted they have versions for military use that seal holes up to 1.5″ wide (not highway safe but they don’t need to be).
 I can personally confirm FlatOut sealed a hole on one of my bikes, from a large jagged piece of metal, that I doubt Slime could have handled… Never mind Stans or Orange Seal.

 In my discussion with FlatOut I asked about using it as a tubeless sealant… something they had not tried or tested.
 I had a game plan as a result of that conversation where they suggested to ensure an initial seal at bead seating, paint the bead with FlatOut to ensure that initial pop and seal, then load the tire up thru the valve core as usual.

 Did it work?
 Well, I put it into play the same day this post went live, and here’s the update: Yes.
 Perfectly in fact.
 The bead-painting trick was not necessary. the bead was seated as usual with a blast of compressed air, and the sealant added after this just like any other tubeless installation.
 In the first few days I was losing about a pound of air per day and expecting to need to refill each tire roughly once per week.
 Since then the air loss has slowed and I have only needed to refill air once in about a month, after the first week.
 Tires are still holding without any apparent loss.
+When I set the tubeless wheels aside for a different set for the entire summer of 2021, when the wheels went back on in late August, they were still perfectly ride-able.

 I’m running 90mm Nextie carbon deep dish rims, 1″ gorilla tape over the center depression (a unique issue with my rims) covered over by 85mm Whisky tape.
 26″x4.7″ Vee Snowshoe XL tires on top.